ncfausti/piano-frontend-test/README.md

 - Create and access a simple API
 - Use a JS framework to create a frontend to manage the API data

-Fork this repo, and using a frontend Javascript framework of your choice (React/Angular/Ember/Bootstrap) and a package manager of your choice (Webpack/Gulp/Grunt) in a Node environment, set up a basic user interface that allows a user to CRUD (create, read/list, update, and delete) videos as well as reorder them.
+*Fork this repo*, and using a frontend Javascript framework of your choice (React/Angular/Ember/Bootstrap) and a package manager of your choice (Webpack/Gulp/Grunt) in a Node environment, set up a basic user interface that allows a user to CRUD (create, read/list, update, and delete) videos as well as reorder them.
 Setup an interface that returns a list of videos to the user.
 If you are comfortable setting up a real backend for this using your preferred Node API framework (Express/hapi/koa/etc), that is ideal.
 If you don't feel comfortable setting up a live backend interface, create a mock interface that returns a static list of videos by simply embedding the videos in the page, e.g.

 ```
 MockBackend.listVideos = function() {